FastSLM: Hierarchical Temporal Abstraction for Efficient Long-Form Speech Adaptation: Abstract

 \section{Abstract}

-Although Multimodal Large Language Models (MLLMs) have demonstrated remarkable capabilities in vision, language, and video understanding tasks, scaling them to long-form speech remains a critical bottleneck due to the explosive growth of input tokens.
-Existing speech-language models typically project high-frame-rate acoustic features directly into the LLM input space, rendering long-context processing computationally prohibitive as audio duration increases.
-In this paper, we present FastSLM, a token-efficient architecture designed to overcome this scalability limit through extreme temporal compression.
-At its core is the Hierarchical Frame Querying Transformer (HFQ-Former), which progressively distills local acoustic details into compact, semantically rich representations across multiple temporal scales.
-This hierarchical abstraction reduces the speech representation rate to just 1.67 tokens per second—achieving a 93\% token reduction compared to standard frame-level adapters—while preserving the critical context required for complex reasoning.
-Experimental results demonstrate that FastSLM achieves competitive performance with state-of-the-art (SOTA) models on long-form benchmarks, despite operating with significantly lower FLOPs and parameter counts.
-Our findings establish that extreme token compression is a viable pathway to making real-time, long-context speech understanding feasible for LLMs, even under strict computational constraints.
+Scaling Multimodal Large Language Models (MLLMs) to long-form speech is bottlenecked by the explosive growth of input tokens.
+Unlike images or videos, audio lacks overlapping information, making extreme 1-token compression highly susceptible to the loss of fine-grained acoustic cues.
+To overcome this, we propose FastSLM, a token-efficient architecture featuring the Hierarchical Temporal Abstractor (HTA).
+HTA progressively distills non-overlapping acoustic features across multiple temporal scales, achieving an extreme compression rate of 1.67 tokens per second (a 97\% reduction) without losing critical context.
+Experimental results show that FastSLM achieves competitive performance with state-of-the-art models on long-form benchmarks despite operating with significantly fewer FLOPs and parameters.
 The source code and model checkpoints are available at \url{https://anonymous.4open.science/r/FastSLM-8BD3}.